justin-brewer/recruiting-takehome-services/README.md

 }
 ```

-It should respond with a JSON payload of _(note: this is just an example, your results may be different depending on the data available from the API at the time.)_:
+It should respond with a payload of _(note: this is just an example, your results may be different depending on the data available from the API at the time.)_:

 ```
 {